wolframkriesing/site-stitcher/content/blog-posts/2021/01/29-testjssummit-day2/index.md

 He brings forward really good arguments for good documentation.
 Oh yeah, good docs makes life easier.
 Not only for the users, also for the maintainers.
-He even looks for searches on the docs page that return no results and writes docs for it.
+Gleb even looks for searches on the docs page that return no results and writes docs for it.
 Pretty cool!
 Cypress team has a tool that parses markdown files and runs the examples that are in there, just like http://fitnesse.org does.